 We welcome you to our website, and encourage you to browse through its contents to learn more about us and what we do.

 Mr. Srikant Dharwad has been a resident of Lexington, since 2005.
-He manages the Data and Integration services team at Lexmark.
+He manages the Platform Services and Digital Innovation team at Lexmark.
 He holds several patents in the information technology space and regularly speaks at data & technology conferences.
-He completed his graduate studies atf University of Cincinnati and Georgia Institute of Technology.
-His interests include running, cooking, brewing and golf.
+He completed his graduate studies at University of Cincinnati and Georgia Institute of Technology.
+His interests include running, cooking, brewing and golf

 Ms. Robichaux has lived in Lexington since 1980, completing her graduate education at Eastern Kentucky University in Clinical Psychology and The University of Kentucky in Social Work.
 She worked in community mental health for 20 years and currently leads a Primary Care multidisciplinary Behavioral Health team.
 Informed by her background in theater and dance, she volunteers with community organizations focused on performing arts, promoting social justice, resources for aging populations and LGBTQ healthcare.